afnanfdz/afnanfdz/README.md

  - Data Science (certificate, under Statistics)

 **Self-learning:** (as in, I have more than zero \[and slowly growing\] knowledge about these)
-  - Game development in Unreal Engine 4
+  - Game development in Godot
   - 3D-modelling & video editing in Blender
   - Bookdown in `R`